Creative Doers Summer Academy

-In order for students to persist on the innovation pathway, they must be confident in the Math and Science skills.
+In order for students to persist on the innovation pathway, they must be confident in their Math and Science skills.
 While afternoons are focused on the WayFinders project, mornings are devoted to building Math & Science skills in interesting ways.
 Lessons and activities are designed to help explain the Math & Science incorporated in the Wayfinding project.
 Modules may include topic matter from geometry, physics, material science, chemistry, structural engineering and psychology.

-iFp students in grades 7 & 8 attending school in the Cambridge Public School District, not currently on the advanced Math track, will participate in the Cambridge Public Schools Summer Morning Math BRIDGE program and then join us in the afternoon.
+Note: iFp students in grades 7 & 8 attending school in the Cambridge Public School District, not currently on the advanced Math track, will participate in the Cambridge Public Schools Summer Morning Math BRIDGE program and then join us in the afternoon.
 Other students attending Cambridge Charter Schools, Cambridge Rindge grades 9-10 or Boston Schools will participate in our own Math & Science modules.

 Program / Application Details: